Leody Taveras Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The righty last pitched on Saturday against the Texas Rangers, when he went 5 2/3 innings, allowing two earned runs while giving up five hits.
+- His most recent time out was on Sunday against the Texas Rangers, when the righty tossed 3 1/3 innings, surrendering six earned runs while allowing five hits.

+- The 23-year-old has an ERA of 4.39, with 9.4 strikeouts per nine innings, in 17 games this season.
+Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.